 Does a dehumidifier make a room warmer?

 Using a dehumidifier in a small room may make the air warmer, but there may be no noticeable change in temperature in a larger room.
 It is recommended to keep the humidity level between 30 and 55 percent to prevent mold growth and allergy symptoms.

 The reason for the Danby dehumidifier blowing cold air is not too hard to diagnose.
 Both dehumidifier and humidifier instructions show you how to troubleshoot the unit if it is not working properly.

 These are the three main causes of a dehumidifier that blows cold air.
 Generally, a dehumidifier that blows cold air is not working properly.

-It should blow warm air.
+It should blow out warm air.
 If a dehumidifier heats a room, it is blowing too hot air.
-It should produce warm air only.
+It should produce only warm air.